swcarpentry-wuerzburg/2021-07-28-Wuerzburg/index.md

     <strong>Who can attend?:</strong>
     This workshop is primarily intended for PhD students and PostDocs at the university of Würzburg.
   Please sign up using the <a href="https://www.graduateschools.uni-wuerzburg.de/life-sciences/doctoral-researchers/training/transferable-skills/transferable-skills-registration/">Transferrable Skills page of the GSLS</a>.
-    It is still open to anyone who wants to attend if seats are available (just contact one of the instructors).
+    It is still open to anyone who wants to attend if seats(currently only waiting list) are available (just contact one of the instructors).
 </p>

 <hr/>